I Refactored This Blog for UX, Not Vanity

 If a feature is optional, load it optionally.
 If a path is critical, make it server-first.
 If you claim compatibility, test compatibility.

 Also, not every improvement will show up as dramatic bundle-size wins.
-Some of the biggest gains here are in resilience:
+Some of the biggest gains here are resilience: better no-JS behavior, safer browser coverage, and fewer fragile assumptions in the rendering path.

 That is still UX work.